opensquiggly/user-docs/010-overview/foreword.md

 ---
+weight: 10
 Order: 1
 Title: Foreword
+description: >
+  An introduction to OpenSquiggly from its founder and creator.
 ---
-# Introduction
+## Introduction

 Hello and thank you for choosing OpenSquiggly for your software project documentation needs.
 My name is Kevin Dietz, a long-time veteran of the software industry and the founder of OpenSquiggly.
 Let me tell you my story, the challenges I see that face the software industry, and why I created OpenSquiggly.

-# Software Agility, Then and Now
+## Software Agility, Then and Now

 We all know the history of the Agile Manifesto that started the agile software development movement over the last two decades; a small group of software veterans, many of them consultants and authors, met in February 2001 at the